sandrohanea/echosharp/components/EchoSharp.Onnx.Whisper/README.md

 ## Configuration

-The `WhisperOnnxSpeechTranscriptorConfig` class is used to configure the transcriptor.
+The `WhisperOnnxSpeechProcessorConfig` class is used to configure the processor.
 It supports the following properties:

 - `ModelPath`: The path where the model file will be downloaded and used for transcription.
 If not set, the model will be downloaded in memory and used without being persisted to disk.
 - `ModelType`: The type of Whisper ONNX model to download (e.g., Tiny, Small, Medium).
 Defaults to `WhisperOnnxModelType.Small`.